Jorgalem/Jorgalem/README.md

 ## About Me
 I'm learning from zero!
-I have never tried programming language and I'm not sure that this can be consider as a programming language :frowning_face:
+I have never tried programming language and I'm not sure that this can be consider as a programming language :frowning_face: :facepalm:

 <details>
 <summary>My top Hobbies</summary>